Howard S. Klerk Jr. (President)

 Howard has served on the Board of Directors and was co-leader of a POMC Chapter.
 Howard helped organize and spoke at two Day of Remembrance ceremonies at the State House in Augusta Maine.
 Howard and his wife Ann wrote and published their chapter's newsletter.
 Together they are very active in POMC and attend many trials and sentencings.
 Howard was nominated and elected to the POMC National Board of Trustees in November 2007.

 Howard leads the fight to keep Lisa's murderer in prison.
-He and his family members have been successful in blocking his parole four times and use the POMC Parole Block Petitions as part of their presentation.
+He and his family members have been successful in blocking his parole five times and use the POMC Parole Block Petitions as part of their presentation.
 Howard has appeared on numerous local and national T.V. shows and has given radio interviews.
 He has also given and will present again a National POMC Conference workshop on "How to Prepare for a Parole Hearing".